-The Company continues to run-off the remaining business that was not subject to the crystallisation process set out in the Amending Scheme and, as prescribed by the Amending Scheme, will continue to be run-off until the Scheme terminates.
+The Company continues to run-off the remaining business that was not subject to the crystallisation process set out in the Amending Scheme as prescribed by the Amending Scheme.

-As mentioned above, the Scheme Administrators' are considering plans to accelerate payments to the general body of Scheme Creditors with crystallised claims and also to reduce the otherwise lengthy and costly ultimate wind down of the Companies' estate.
+As mentioned above, the Scheme Administrators are considering plans to accelerate payments to the general body of Scheme Creditors with crystallised claims to reduce the otherwise lengthy and costly ultimate wind down of the OIC Group's estate.
 Further information on their plans, once finalised will be made available.

-Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading.
-On the basis that the Amending Scheme states that the company will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on a break up basis.
+Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
+On the basis that the Amending Scheme states that the Company will be liquidated following completion of final dividend payments to Scheme Creditors, these accounts are prepared on a break up basis.